Amazing Green Tea Health Benefits

 Gives good breath

 A 2012 study found that organic compounds in Green tea inhibit the growth and activity of infectious bacteria.
-There are even Green tea-based mouthwash products, which can prevent plaque formation on teeth. <hey, chances are much higher for you to get a kiss rather than a handshake on the first date.>
+There are even Green tea-based mouthwash products that can help prevent plaque formation on teeth. <hey, chances are much higher for you to get a kiss rather than a handshake on the first date.>

 Helps people with arthritis